ClassicPress-research/cp-email-log/README.md

 Version 1.0.1

 This is a small plugin designed to be used on websites managed by Simply Computing.
-It logs all mail sent by a ClassiPress site.
+It logs all mail sent by a ClassicPress site.

 Changelog: